GENIVI/rvi_core/CONFIGURE.md

 *Please note that IP addresses, not DNS names, should be used in all network addresses.*

-# SPECIFY URLS OF REMAINING RVI COMPONENTS #
+# SPECIFY URLS OF RVI COMPONENTS #
-The remaining nodes in an RVI system needs to have their URLs and listening ports setup as well.
+The remaining components in an RVI system needs to have their URLs and listening ports setup as well.
 It is recommended that consecutive ports after that used for ```service_edge``` are used.

+Please note that if only erlang components are used (as is the case in the reference implementation), native erlang gen_server calls can be used instead of URLs, providing a 400% transactional speedup.
+Please see the genserver components chapter below for details.

 Below is an example of a complete port/url configuration for all components, including the ```bert_rpc_server``` entry described in the